 4. Doing research in grad school can feel terrifically lonely if you never collaborate.
 There are often people at your institution who are doing interesting things that are related to your interesting things.
 Collaborating makes it easier to form friendships and to make good progress in your work.
 Believe it or not, I have had real, actual fun with real, actual friends while working on research.
 Be intentional about fostering light-hearted and enjoyable working relationships.
 It will pay off!

 5. Academic service is expected if you want to get an academic job.
-You’ll need a “Service” section on your CV, and it is essentially expected that you will have completed some service for your university and/or academic discipline.
+You’ll need a “Service” section on your CV; it is expected that you will have completed some service for your university and/or academic discipline.
 For example, you can volunteer in student governance as an officer in your Grad Student Association.
 Or you can pick up various roles related to conferences and journals, e.g. reviewing papers, “student volunteering” (SVing), organizing a conference workshop, or coordinating conference logistics.

 6. If you’re leaning towards industry, getting involved in student governance is an excellent opportunity to develop “business savvy” skills.
 You can learn a lot about—and practice(!)—how to navigate financial, political, and social situations in your department.
 These tricky navigation skills often translate nicely to a business environment.
-I have learned so much in my one year as president, I couldn’t possibly write it all down, and I know this experience has made me an even better leader.7
+I have learned so much in my one year as president, I couldn’t possibly write it all down, and I know this experience has made me an even better leader.

 7. Working in student governance makes a huge difference in your program.
 In just the past year, our GSA proposed a major remodel of our Graduate Student Lounge.
 The department responded and got it done.
 We launched our own Slack channel, which is now providing everyone with a new way to stay connected and support each other.
 We hosted coffee hours, game nights, events out in the community, and silly Slacktivities online—all of these events lead to a sense of community and camaraderie.
 Sometimes, student governance is about solving problems.
 Other times, it’s really just an excuse to have a lot of fun.
 Either way, it matters and it will help you grow.